XRPLF/xrpl-dev-portal/content/contributing/tutorial-guidelines.md

 ## Use Cases

-Use cases describe how to pull together features of the XRPL to create a practical application that solves a business problem.
-They provide context and assistance with the decision making process for what elements to include, then provide links to the appropriate topics for each step of implementation.
+Use cases describe how to pull together multiple features to create a practical application that solves a business problem.
+They provide context and assistance with the decision making process, then provide links to the appropriate topics for each step of implementation.

 # Tutorial Components